dgdev1024/2021-fm-interactive-pricing-component/readme.md

 - There's no easy way to style the range slider.
 It takes a very creative use of pseudo-selectors and browser-specific pseudo-elements, like...
   - `-webkit-slider-thumb` and `-webkit-slider-runnable-track` on Webkit-based browsers like Chrome and recent versions of Microsoft Edge.
   - `-moz-range-thumb` and `-moz-range-track` on Firefox.
   - `-moz-range-progress` for styling to the left of the thumb on Firefox, and a very creative use of Javascript and CSS variables to accomplish the same on other browsers.
+Initially, I tried dynamically setting the width of the `:after` pseudo-element of the slider using a data attribute.
+Unfortunately, right now, data attributes only work with the `content` CSS property.

 Here's what I did to accomplish styling to the left of the thumb in a cross-browser fashion: